kwikteam/phy-contrib/docs/template-gui.md

 2) there is a clear refractory period in the [CCG](#CCG) ([step 3](#step3))
 3) potential merges and splits have been considered ([steps 2-4](#steps2-4))
 4) then select 'move best to good' from the clustering drop down (or use the shortcut Alt + G).
 If you are unsure, or if any of these distinctions fail, then select 'move best to MUA', and if it is most likely noise 'move best to noise'. ([step 5](#step5))
 5) Once you are satisfied with your cluster classifications, select save from the [ClusterView](#ClusterView) drop down menu.
 This will create a .csv file containing a list of cluster ids and their corresponding groups (good, MUA, noise).
-This file is saved to the current directory ([step 6](#step6)).
+Saving will also make spike_clusters.npy, a file containing the cluster identities of each spike.
+These files are saved to the current directory ([step 6](#step6)).

 ### Detailed guide

 #### Step 1 - select a cluster from ClusterView

 ```
 Is the amplitude very low?
 Is the waveform shape noise-like?